Development and flood risk

 We are no longer able to accept or review any flood map challenges, including any flood map challenges NRW currently has receipt of.
 The current flood risk maps will be completely replaced by a newer standard set of maps.

 The project to design and deliver these changes are due to be delivered in the late Summer and Autumn of 2020.

 If you are thinking about developing in an area shown to be at risk of flooding on the Development Advice Map, you will need to demonstrate that the flood risks and consequences can be acceptably managed in line with current national planning policy and in particular Welsh Government’s Technical Advice Note 15: Development and Flood Risk (TAN15)

-It is often necessary to prepare a flood consequences assessment (FCA), to show how the flood risk to your development, or any increased flood risk elsewhere as a result of your development can be suitably managed or mitigated.
+It is often necessary to prepare a Flood Consequences Assessment (FCA), to show how the flood risk to your development, or any increased flood risk elsewhere as a result of your development can be suitably managed or mitigated.
 TAN15 specifies that this assessment must be undertaken by a suitably qualified person.

 Our advice on flood risk will be primarily based on existing information we may hold and the contents of any FCA submitted in support of a planning application.
 Details of the level of information required in a FCA can be found in TAN15 (Part 9, Section 7 and Appendix 1).

-As part of our service for developers we can also provide a preliminary opinion on your proposal, including whether a FCA is likely to be required, and an outline of what might need to be included in the assessment.
+As part of our service for developers we can provide a preliminary opinion on your proposal, including whether a FCA is likely to be required, and an outline of what might need to be included in the assessment.

 If you require advice in addition to that provided by our preliminary opinion, for example a technical appraisal of your draft FCA, or a review of any hydraulic modelling undertaken, we would recommend you make use of our charged discretionary advice service.
-This is also explained further in Our Service to Developers.
+This is explained further in Our Service to Developers.